marek-mikula/marek-mikula/README.md

 ## 🤠 Howdy Partner!

 my name is Marek Mikula.
 I am a web developer based in Czech republic, Prague.
-I mostly work with Laravel on BE and Vue.js (Nuxt) on the FE.
-Currently I am learning Flutter to become at least a little bit fluent in mobile development.
+Currently, my main stack consists of Laravel, Nuxt (Vue.js), TypeScript and TailwindCSS.
+But I also tackled some other technologies like Flutter, Java or Node.js (details below).

-In my work I am highly focusing on writting *clean readable typed and well documented code* and implementing *design patterns* and *valid standards*.
+In my work I am highly focusing on writing *clean readable typed and well documented code* and implementing *design patterns* and *valid standards*.
 I'm a *perfectionist* and a *workaholic* and I have a solid *process-centered and user-centered thinking*.

 What I like about programming is that I get to create something complex and interesting that is able to solve human problems and maximize performance in companies.
 I love programming and I don't see it as work at all.
 Maybe that's why I enjoy it so much.